czechbol/mathcrypto/README.md

 # MathCrypto

-[mathcrypto](mathcrypto_) is a library of useful funtions used in cryptography.
+MathCrypto is a library of useful funtions used in cryptography.
 Do not use this library for improving the security of your application, it is not safe or powerful enough to provide that.

 Available functions include: